Skip to main content Skip to navigation

 Middle School 6-8

-Students in violation will be given an opportunity to correct their attire.
-Students in question can be sent to the office where a counselor and/or administrator will determine acceptability.
-If there are repeat offenses by a student, parents/guardians will be contacted.
-Continued violations will result in detention and/or suspension.
-If you have questions, please contact Greg Gelineau (principal) or Michael O’Keefe (assistant principal) at 507-663-0650 or a Counselor at 507-663-0664.
+Students in violation will be asked to correct their attire and may be sent to the office for a counselor or administrator decision.
+Repeat violations will prompt parent/guardian contact; continued violations may result in detention and/or suspension.
+For questions, contact Principal Greg Gelineau or Assistant Principal Michael O’Keefe at 507-663-0650, or a counselor at 507-663-0664.

 High School 9-12